Twixes/matloka.com/_drafts/floating-point-101.md

 Here's the trick: when the significand is `0`, setting the biased exponent to `0` makes the significand's leading digit _also_ `0`. _Voilà_, `0` as a result!
 That's a useful number to have.

 Hmm, what if we set the _sign_ to `1` at the same time?
 That signifies a negative value, but it's obviously ridiculous for _zero_ to be neg– WHAT?!
-According to all sources (what sources now) we _do_ actually get `-0` this way.
-It's not even as absurd as it seems at first glance: for practically all intents and purposes `-0 == +0`.
-There are a few edge cases where that doesn't hold, but they are quite logical.
+According to all sources _(what sources now)_ we _do_ actually get `-0` this way.
+It's not even as absurd as it seems at first glance: for practically all intents and purposes `-0 == +0`, but there are a few logical edge cases where that doesn't hold.
 We'll get to those in TODO.

-## The Subnormal
+## The Almost Zero

-This still leaves us with a gap.
-Absolute differences between neighboring floating-point values get smaller as the values themselves do so too – after all, precision is defined here in terms of significant binary digits, not a constant interval.
-Using the calculator above, we can see that (assuming double precision) the interval between numbers on the order of 2^62 is 1000, while for those on the order of 2^3 it's 0.000000000000002.
+What should happen when the result of a calculation is a value so small that it can't be represented by a normal number?
+This situation is called **underflow** and it's more significant than it might sound – for mathematics to be reliable we need to handle _all_ of the number line predictably.

+Historically, underflow was handled by returning zero.
+This mechanism is called **flush-to-zero** and it's very obvious.
+It's not great for accuracy though.
+The issue is, absolute differences between neighboring floating-point values get smaller as the values themselves do so too, BUT because the significand's leading digit always is 1, the jump between 0 and the smallest representable value is MUCH larger than the jump between that smallest value and the _second_ smallest one.
+You can see this in figure 3, which shows what this'd look like for double precision.
+Note that 2<sup>-1023</sup> couldn't be achieved, because we'd go straight to 0.

 <figure class="number-line">
     <div class="number-line__axis number-line__axis--problematic">
         <div class="number-line__marker number-line__marker--0 number-line__marker--power"><span>0</span></div>
-        <div class="number-line__marker number-line__marker--4 number-line__marker--power number-line__marker--problem"><span>2<sup>-1023</sup></span></div>
+        <div class="number-line__marker number-line__marker--4 number-line__marker--power number-line__marker--problem number-line__marker--open"><span>2<sup>-1023</sup></span></div>
         <div class="number-line__marker number-line__marker--1"></div>
         <div class="number-line__marker number-line__marker--1"></div>
         <div class="number-line__marker number-line__marker--1"></div>